lightenna/devops-workstream/puppet/environments/shared/modules/domotd/README.md

 Changelog
 ---------

+2019-12-13 (v0.11.1)

+* Added Oracle Linux to list for matching

 2019-12-10 (v0.11.0)

 * added service_provider to show in MOTD

 2019-12-09 (v0.10.0)

 * added tcp_in_list string to allow showing a port list directly from the firewall
 * added tcp_in_hash hash to allow showing a port list when stored as the first key in a hash

 2013-09-28 (v0.9.0)

 * rewritten for both CentOS and Ubuntu

 2013-09-03

 * /etc/issue now dynamically generated from /etc/issue.template like motd.template

 2013-05-08

 * Added /etc/issue message to show IP/MAC address before login

 How it works
 ------------